awsdocs/amazon-redshift-getting-started-guide/doc_source/t_selecting_data.md

 SELECT * from SALES.DEMO;
 ```

-The result should looks like the following\.
+The result should look like the following\.

 ```
  personid |   city